leoproject/Course-DataScience/README.md

 3. **Lesson 3** - This Chapter I learned about introduction Pandas, but I need more to study about it!

 > "The learning is to fail constant until that you trust yourself.
-No 'cause you are the best but because you are try!" ***Someone**
+No 'cause you are the best but because you are try!" **Someone**

-4. **Lesson 4** - This Chapter I learning about more Pandas .....
+4. **Lesson 4** - This Chapter about Exploring Data with Pandas.
+Now, I am Data Science and I will be rich in this year.
+> "Bazingaaaaaaaaaaaaaaaaaaaaaaa!!!!!!" **Phd Sheldon Cooper**

+5. **Lesson 5** - This Chapter about Data Cleaning Basic , it's funny this chapter man ....